DataDog/integrations-extras/redisenterprise/README.md

 ### What is Redis Enterprise?

-[Redis Enterprise][1] is the fully supported mission critical ready version of Redis, the most loved database in the world.
+[Redis Enterprise][1] is the fully supported enterprise version of Redis.
 In addition to the core open source Redis feature set, Redis Enterprise adds active-active geo-distribution, multi-model database features, enhanced observability and easier multi-tenancy management for higher uptimes.

 ### Redis Enterprise Datadog Dashboard